macchioni/nextjs-blog/posts/you-are-invited.md

 title: "You're Invited"
 date: "2020-01-01"
 ---
-🔻_This is a sample of Secret Breakfast: you can get the vibe, non the real structure_🔻
+🔻_This is a sample of Secret Breakfast: you can get the vibe_🔻

 ![St. John Bread & Wine](https://i0.wp.com/www.clinkhostels.com/wp-content/uploads/2020/01/rare-breed-bacon-sandwich.jpg)